Have a story idea? Email us at firstname.lastname@example.org.

 Need help with your subscription?
 Email us at email@example.com

 Founded in 2010, the Shawnee Mission Post is an online-only publication that’s become the most-turned-to source for community news in northern Johnson County.
-We reach more than 220,000 users each month and have more than 6,000 paying subscribers.
+We reach approximately 200,000 users each month and have more than 6,500 paying subscribers.

 We know that if we’re going to ask readers to pay for our work, you have to be able to trust us and our process.
 The information on this page gives an overview of who we are, how we approach our work and the standards we hold ourselves to — and hope you’ll hold us to as well!